top of page

 As a headhunter I have often received this disappointed reaction.
 The flaw is where the candidate understandably interpreted the interview as a ‘question time’ session.
 The more questions they answered correctly, the more likely they would be short-listed for the role.

-An experienced interviewer will have identified from their research the personality qualities needed to successfully perform the duties and responsibilities.
+An experienced interviewer will have identified the particular personality qualities needed to successfully perform the duties and responsibilities.
 For example, if a software engineer manifests a quiet, reactive persona then that would be regarded, by the recruiter, as compliant with the personality type they are seeking.
 If I am seeking to recruit a Business Developer, I would expect them to be conversational and highly interactive.
-But however taciturn or outgoing the candidate, it is important to ask intelligent and relevant questions about the role, for example the key tasks, duties and responsibilities, the major challenges and perhaps the scope of the role.

 Comments